Monday, February 22, 2010

 18 Belgium

-A: Sounds a bit like Sister in the chorus, and goes a long way to explaining the kinds of things that keep turning up in the Belgian pre-selection.
-Much more attractive as a piece of music than I would have expected it to be.
+’s much more attractive as a piece of music than I would have expected it to be.
 The chorus sounds exactly like something else I can’t put my finger on.

 V: Red skin-tight pants!
 There’s a sense of fun between these two a la Re-Union.